Znoy108x/assignment/README.md

 ## 3. Route Protection
 - Route protection is implemented using the middleware.ts file in Next.js.
-- Check if the request is related to an API route.
+- Check if the request is related to an API routes.
-- If it is an API route, apply the `xss-clean` and `express-mongo-sanitize` middleware to sanitize input from the client and prevent MongoDB operation injection.
 - Else Validate the JWT token using the jwtVerify function from the jose npm package.
 - If the token is not valid and the user wants to access the /login or /register route, allow access.
 - If the token is valid and the user wants to access the /login or /register route, deny access and redirect to the / (main) route.